anonymous-39119/RFCScope/README.md

 - The `study/categories.md` file contains the categorization of the errata in `study/all_errata.md`.
 We omit the errata from the _Other_ category in this file.
 The errata are divided into the subcategories of _Inconsistency_ and _Under-specification_.

-### Evaluation
+### Tool

-- The `evaluation/prompts` directory contains the prompts used in RFCScope for the evaluation of RFCs.
+- The `tool/prompts` directory contains the prompts used in RFCScope for the analysis of RFCs.
 This directory has the following structure.
   - `system-prompts/`: Contains the system prompts used in RFCScope.
     - `inconsistency/`: Contains the system prompts for the inconsistency analysis.
       - `analyzer.md`: The system prompt for the analyzer.